 Medicare Supplement Cost by State

-Your state can shift your Medigap cost by more than $190 per month for the same coverage.
-We checked prices in all 50 states and Washington, D.C., and found New York is the most expensive at $354 per month, while South Carolina and New Mexico are the cheapest at $160 for 65-year-olds.
+Your state can shift your Medigap cost by more than $190 a month for the same coverage.
+We checked prices in all 50 states and Washington, D.C., and found that New York is the most expensive at $354 a month, while South Carolina and New Mexico are the cheapest at $160 for 65-year-olds.
 Several states, including New York, Connecticut, Massachusetts, Minnesota and Washington, use community or issue-age pricing, so premiums don't increase with age.
 Most states use attained-age pricing, where your rate rises each year.

 $180 | $237 | |